sabuty/import_converter/README.md

 ## Build

-The import_converter builds with cargo and is currently tested only using Windows.
+The import_converter builds with `cargo build` (debug build) respectively `cargo build --release` (release build) and is currently tested only using Windows and debian within WSL (Windows Subsystem for Linux).

 ## Usage